nancykaim/LLM-DATA-RETRIEVL-ANALYSINGCHATBOT/README.md

 - **Prototype & Integrate:** Fine-tune and integrate the system into your workflow.
 - **Continuous Optimization:** Regular updates and improvements based on user feedback.

-## 💬 Get Started
-Transform your data querying experience.
-Let’s unlock the power of your data together with our AI chat interface!